 Significant transformations in the life sciences are happening here each and every day.

-North Carolina is home to more than 700 life science companies and 2,200+ service providers that support our thriving life science community.
+North Carolina is home to 735 life science companies and 2,400 service providers that support our thriving life science community.
 From global multinationals such as Pfzier and Biogen, to home-grown companies such as Rho and G1 Therapeutics, the spectrum of success extends through a variety of specialized sectors.
 Learn more about the accomplishments and milestones of the companies that have made North Carolina a global life science leader.

 Gene Therapy | Durham